-She knew that she had always felt it — the sorrow that inconspicuously shaded the home.
-It was not strong, not overpowering, not potent, yet she felt it.
-It intensified in the late afternoon, as if the impending dusk, followed by the soft fading on the light, were enough to give it some perverse boost of strength.
-Now, many years later, she wondered if the shadow — that she felt that only she could see, that at the time did not seem to have any cause or purpose — was indeed an emotion that was cast back years into the past from the darkness of the present day.
+She knew that she had always felt it—the sorrow that inconspicuously shaded the home.
+It was not strong, not overpowering, not potent, yet she persistently felt it.
+It intensified in the late afternoon, as if the impending dusk followed by the soft fading of the light, were enough to give it some perverse strength.
+Now, many years later, she wondered if the shadow that she felt only she could feel, that at the time did not seem to have any cause or purpose, was perhaps a collective emotion that was cast into the past from the darkness of present day.

 An old friend once told her that she needed to be more black and white, that she was too grey.
 Too dull, too bland, too inhibited, too complacent, too flat.
 What this friend didn’t know was that she loved the grey.
 Lived in the grey.
 The grey covered all her black and white thoughts, her black urges, concealed her white revelations, hid her deepest darkest desires.
 They grey placated the infinite span of her black and white emotions.
 The grey was her sanctuary, her solace, her resolve.

 A house that stood on a corner that was once quiet, bordered by cherry orchards and cactus fields, on the outskirts of town.
 A house that now stood on a corner that was no longer so quiet, now bordered by freeways, strip malls and auto dealerships with stadium lighting that claimed stake to not only the land, but the surrounding sky.
 This is where I spent my youth.